 Low Interest Rates

-The Bank of England has had UK interest rates at 0.5% for almost four years and that means a huge amount of stimulation has gone into the economy.
-Equally, the prospect for saving for a rainy day (never a bad thing in England) is not overly attractive, with Cash returns negligible.
-The money has had to go somewhere and real assets – read property and shares – have been the beneficiaries.
-A word of caution here – that is inflation has yet to get a grip – $5 for a PINT of Guinness (try that for a comparison) or $1.70 for half a dozen bananas would suggest that price jumps are inevitable.
+The Bank of England has had UK interest rates at 0.5% for almost four years.
+And that means a huge amount of stimulation has gone into the economy.
+Equally, the prospect for saving for a rainy day, never a bad thing in England was not overly attractive with Cash returns negligible.
+The money had to go somewhere and real assets – read property and shares – have been the beneficiaries.
+A word of caution here that is inflation has yet to get a grip $5 for a PINT of Guinness (try that for a comparison) or $1.70 for half a dozen bananas would suggest that price jumps are inevitable.

 Lets look closer to home